Shchusia/orchestrator_service/README_PYPI.md

 *...* | ...
 *TaskN* | service3 -> service2 -> ... -> serviceM

-For centralized management of the interaction of services, we offer you an orchestrator - the service contains valid block connections.
+For centralized management of the services interactions, we offer an **orchestrator**: service containing valid block connections.

-What you need in the orchestrator service
+What you need to do in the orchestrator service:
-- create blocks that know how to interact with the services they belong to
+- create blocks with known interaction logic with the services they belong to,
-- create accessible flows from these blocks (for different tasks there can be your own flow - the main thing is to contain unique flow names)
+- create accessible flows from these blocks (for different tasks there can be your specific flows, it is important to use unique flow names),
-- define a message for the interaction of services so that they have a single standard and override key methods
+- define a message for the interaction of services, such that they have a single standard and override key methods,
-- initialize the orchestrator and use
+- initialize the orchestrator and use.

 What you need to use the service:
-- define a message for the interaction of services so that they have a single standard and override key methods
+- define a message for the interaction of services, such that they have a single standard and override key methods,
-- define the commands in the service which it will execute and what to do after the main task is completed (divided to separate the logic)
+- define the commands in the service which are going to be executed and what to do after the main task is completed (this is divided to separate the logic).